Submit our quick form and get quotes now!

 Luckily, there are plenty of alternative methods on the market, including using solar power, hydronic cooling, geothermal cooling as well as ice-powered air conditioners.
 To score the details on these green-friendly choices, check out our article on Environmentally Friendly Air Conditioning Options.

-Air conditioners are complex; they can’t just work any place, at any time.
+These systems are complex; they can’t just work any place, at any time.
 AC units need the correct conditions to run smoothly.
 Firstly, they are designed to take on a specific size and space of a home, they are also designed to have a certain amount of refrigerant, often referred to as “charge.”
 Lastly, they must have the correct amount of airflow across the coils to run properly.

 If any of these 3 factors don’t comply, then you may face problems with your unit.
 If your home produces a lot of heat, due to an unordinary amount of people or other resulting factors, make sure you have a strong air conditioner which can stand up against it.